MCTC Alumni Success Story - Amy Withrow

 their experience at MCTC?

-Get involved with organizations for social networking, get to know the professors they want
+Get involved with organizations for social networking, get to know the professors

 you to succeed.
 Utilize the resources available on campus.